76. “best backhand return from the deuce court to avoid the net man poaching.” (in doubles)

 81. “Doubles strategy”

-– I would say, everything you need about doubles strategy and tactics you can find in the Doubles Tennis Tactics section where you’ll learn how to play different types of teams, players, how to serve, when to poach, and so much more.
+– I would say, everything you need about doubles strategy and tactics can be found in the Doubles Tennis Tactics section where you’ll learn how to play different types of teams, players, how to serve, when to poach, and so much more.

 82. “Hitting mid-court volleys (I play a lot of doubles) with pace and depth.
 Should I hit a swinging volley?”